LCONF-Data-Serialization-Format/LCONF-Data-Serialization-Format-Standard/docs/lconf-specification/5-lconf-structures.md

 #### 5.5.1.1.
 STRUCTURE_SINGLE_BLOCK With Block-Items

-In a LCONF-Section STRUCTURE_SINGLE_BLOCK-Items MAY be defined in any order and are NOT REQUIRED to follow the implemented order of a corresponding LCONF-Schema-Definition.
+In a LCONF-Section STRUCTURE_SINGLE_BLOCK-Items MAY be defined in any order and are NOT REQUIRED to follow the implemented order of a corresponding LCONF-Schema.

 ```text
 .
 Color_Block_1